 350 hour Diploma in Yoga Studies

-This comprehensive 350 hour Diploma in Yoga Studies program is perfect for practitioners who are wanting to understand yoga on a deeper level, and gain confidence and skills in teaching group classes and individual sessions.
+This comprehensive Yoga Teacher Training Program culminates in a Diploma in Yoga Studies.
+The program is perfect for practitioners who are wanting to understand yoga on a deeper level, and gain confidence and skills in teaching both group classes and individual sessions.
 It contains a strong focus on yoga psychology and philosophy as well as presenting sound information in asana, mudras & bandhas, pranayama, meditation, sound & mantra and teaching methodology & more.

 You will be taken on a journey through classical hatha yoga, inspired by the teachings of Krishnamacharya, enriched with insights from modern science and current movement research.
 Thus, ensuring that you are equipped with the knowledge and skills to teach yoga in a modern-day setting without losing the essence of the practice.